 The size of the state-level data files varies from approximately 3GB to 270GB.
-(For information on national data, please see FAQ 42 and FAQ 47).
+The size of the regional-level data file varies depending on the county cohorts.
+(For information on national data, please see FAQs 45 - 50).

 However, an organization interested in becoming a QE may find it beneficial to review the CMS Medicare FFS/Part D Public Use Files (http://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/SynPUFs/index.html).

 The intent of the Data Entrepreneurs’ Synthetic Public Use Files (De-Syn PUFs) is to give users a sense of the way in which certain variables behave; however, they represent a very small subset of the files.
 ResDAC and the QECP team do not recommend use of the De-Syn PUFs to develop code to import the full files.
 The De-Syn PUFs should be used only to simulate what the user is likely to find in the full files.

 For a comparison of the different types of data files (RIF, LDS, and PUF), please refer to this ResDAC knowledgebase article: https://www.resdac.org/articles/differences-between-rif-lds-and-puf-data-files

 National-level QE Medicare Data

 National QE Medicare data files (Parts A, B, and D) will be 3–4 TB in size per year and may be transmitted by external hard drive or SFTS.
 Quarterly national data files will be approximately 80 GB in size, and may also be transmitted via external hard drive or SFTS.
 SFTS performance will depend on the size of the files and the organization’s bandwidth connections.
 The minimum SFTS operating requirements are: